 A global team of astronomers, led by the University of Warwick, have used a European Space Agency (ESA) telescope to discover ...

-Surprised astronomers said Thursday they have discovered a star with planets in a bizarre order that defies scientific expectations -- and suggests these faraway worlds formed in a manner never seen ...
+Surprised astronomers said Thursday they have discovered a star with planets in a bizarre order that defies scientific ...